Super easy low-carb meals

 Hard-boiled eggs.
 Cook up a batch on Sunday and they’ll last you all week.
 Side note: eggs are a common cause of gastrointestinal distress.
 If this is the case for you, don’t feel like you have to include eggs in your diet just because they’re a classic keto food.

 Cheese sticks.
-I ate a lot of cheese during my adaptation phase, but I’m cutting back on dairy now because it contributes to inflammation.
-Dairy is also difficult for many people to digest, so listen to your body and do what’s best for you.
+Cheese is a keto staple for many people.
+I ate a lot of cheese to get through adaptation, but I’ve since cut back on dairy because it can cause other problems and contributes to inflammation.
+If you’re doing keto for weight loss, dairy may stall you, so listen to your body and do what’s best for you.

 What do you think?
 How different is this from your current diet?
 Could you eat this way and stick with it?
 Let me know your thoughts!